The DJ Dictionary – definite definitive definitions. Of words.

 Old usage: Knock up a few 100 bootlegs of rare tracks, sell them out of the back of a van, forcing the label to dig out the originals and give them a proper re-release, generating income for the label and often the original artists too.

-Current usage: “Check out my bootleg of this rare Italio disco track”
+Current Usage: To steal a track, press it up into a lovely shiny MP3 and then redistribute it as an ‘edit’: “Check out my bootleg of this rare Italio disco track” –

 [Translation]: “Check out the kick drum I put under this rare Italio disco track in Ableton.”